Toucaan/toucaan.docs/docs/environment.md

 # Environment Variables

 Sprinkling css into an app is a lot like configuring the **environment variables for your app** to render correctly on the client-side.
 It is just one part of the responsibilities that a frontend developer (or designer) must bear.

-While this may sound like a powerful thing to do, but the sheer number of options and properties available to configure before the environment for each medium is fully realized makes it a formidable task.
+While it may sound like a powerful thing to do, but the sheer number of options available to configure before an environment becomes fully realized makes it a formidable task.

-Toucaan helps organize and manage _all_ the possibilities of the environment for all kinds of devices from one place.
+Toucaan helps you organize and manage _all_ the possibilities of client-side environments from one place.

 ### Vendor Normalization
 The first step is vendor normalization to smooth over the last remaining cross-browser inconsistencies between the modern browsers and to guarantee the delivered experience.
 Handling vendor inconsistencies up close is the first _soft_ layer of environment configuration that Toucaan must manage for you.

-Traditional css frameworks generally require or inject a `reset.css`, `reboot.css`, or `normalize.css` automatically before any other application style or framework defaults are applied.
-Toucaan **does not use this** strategy.
+Traditional frameworks require injecting a `reset.css`, `reboot.css`, or `normalize.css` before any other application style or framework defaults are applied, but Toucaan **does not use this** strategy.

-It uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.
+**It uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.**

+> A ToDo app doesn't need to reset how vendors handle the `video` tag, for example.

 ### Env folder